ovh/cds/docs/content/workflows/pipelines/variables.md

 $ worker export varname thevalue
 ```

-You can use the build variable in :
+You can use the build variable in:

 * the current job with `{{.cds.build.varname}}`
 * the next stages in same pipeline `{{.cds.build.varname}}`
-* the next pipelines `{{.workflow.pipelineName.build.varname}}` with `pipelineName` the name of the pipeline in your worklow
+* the next pipelines `{{.workflow.pipelineName.build.varname}}` with `pipelineName` the name of the pipeline in your workflow

 [See worker export documentation]({{< relref "/cli/worker/export.md" >}})